 The NS Board of Directors has total oversight of the tax affairs of NS.
-The organisation within NS is focused on ensuring that all important decisions concerning tax matters are reviewed by the tax department, and that NS meets its tax obligations in all countries in which it is active.
+The organization within NS is focused on ensuring that all important decisions concerning tax matters are reviewed by the tax department, and that NS meets its tax obligations in all countries in which it is active.

 The NS tax department is the consultant and coordinator to the NS Board of Directors, its subsidiaries and the Dutch tax authorities in the Netherlands for all tax affairs.

-Abellio and NS Financial Services manage their local tax obligations through their financial departments and engage external consultants for tax compliance and country-specific tax issues.
+Abellio and NS Financial Services manage their local tax obligations through their finance departments and engage external consultants for tax compliance and country-specific tax issues.
 In particular, external consultants are called in to assist in the event of a complicated issue or an uncertain tax position.
 The Board of Abellio and NS Financial Services have total oversight of all taxation matters in their countries and ensure regular communication with the NS Board of Directors and the tax department of NS.

 Tax risk management and risk appetite

 NS strives to submit accurate and complete declarations in a timely manner and to pay its tax obligations on time.
 Given the scope of activities and the resulting tax obligations, process related tax risks are inevitable.
-NS aims to proactively identify and manage such risks.
-In addition, NS monitors the design, implementation and operational effectiveness of the tax management process in accordance with the risk management policies and procedures.

 The NS Board of Directors has defined its risk appetite in eight themes.
-Tax risks are grouped under the themes of "Integrity & Compliance" and "Reputation".
-For both themes, the risk appetite has been set at "averse".
+Tax risks are grouped under the themes of “Integrity & Compliance” and “Reputation”.
+For both themes, the risk appetite has been set at “averse”.
 This is also considered appropriate in relation to the obligation of NS to deal with taxes responsibly.
-The risks (including tax risks) are recorded by NS in a risk register, which is periodically reviewed by the NS Board of Directors.
-The measures required to control each risk are also recorded.

 NS is transparent about its tax position.
 The annual report details for each country how much corporate income tax, payroll tax and VAT is paid by NS and its subsidiaries.
 The annual report also contains the effective tax rate, as well as a detailed breakdown of the deferred tax assets and liabilities.
 The auditor's report describes how the tax position is audited and the tax risks are assessed.